Baby K (artist): Career

 Her first act as an artist in the rap scene came in 2008, when with the Quadrato Basement, she recorded her first album, SOS, an EP with 5 tracks.
-About two years later she released the single "Femmina Alfa" (Alpha Female), which had over 10,000 downloads during the first few months.
+About two years later she released the single "Femmina alfa" (Female Alpha), which had over 10,000 downloads during the first few months.

-In 2013, she released her first official solo album Una Seria, produced by Sony Music, which achieved remarkable success, reaching the top spot on the rankings of iTunes and the tenth position in the ranking officer FIMI.
+In 2013, she released her first official solo album Una seria, produced by Sony Music, which achieved remarkable success, reaching the top spot on the rankings of iTunes and the tenth position in the ranking officer FIMI.
 On 13 May, Baby K was the opening act of the only Italian stop of the Azealia Banks tour.
 Baby K was also nominated in the category of Best New Artist at the Pepsi MTV Awards in 2013, winning the prize.
 In September 2013, she released a new single "Killer", with Tiziano Ferro which became her first top10 single on the Italian Singles Chart.
 Then releases the single "Sei sola" always with Tiziano Ferro and "Una seria" with Fabri Fibra.

 In 2015, her single "Roma-Bangkok", which features Giusy Ferreri, peaked at number one on the Italian music charts for weeks, receiving the diamond certification with 500.000 sales.
 The song reached international charts including Finland, France and Switzerland.
 On 11 September 2015 the second studio album Kiss Kiss Bang Bang is released, debuting at position number 4 of Italian albums Chart.
 On 23 October 2015 the third single Chiudo gli occhi e salto, in collaboration with Federica Abbate, went into radio rotation.

 In 2017 the single "Voglio ballare con te" was released, sung together with Andrés Dvicio, whose video reached 100 million views on YouTube, becoming Baby K's second Vevo Certified and sold over 250.000 copies.
 In 2018 he published the hit "Da zero a cento" which debuted in second place on the FIMI chart and sold over 150,000 copies and the single "Come no".
-On 18 November 2018, he released the Icona album, which includes previous hits and debuts at number six on the FIMI chart.
+On 18 November 2018, he released the album Icona, which includes previous hits and debuts at number six on the FIMI chart.
 On 31 May 2019 the singer released the unreleased single "Playa", not on the album, which became her fifth top10 single on Italian Chart and sold over 100.000 copies.
 She received two Wind Music Awards for her multi platinum hits.

 On 6 March 2020, Baby K single "Buenos Aires" was released as the lead single for her upcoming studio album.
 In July 2020 the rapper released the song "Non mi basta più" with the Italian influencer Chiara Ferragni.